 How much do you have saved for a down payment on a home?
 For many would-be homebuyers, saving up enough funds to cover a down payment and closing costs often feels like a monumental task.
 Luckily, you may be able to purchase a home with far less money down than you thought.

 A down payment for a home purchase generally ranges from 3% up to 20% of the price of the home, but there are first time home buyer loan programs available with zero down payment requirements, as well.

 You may not realize that some loan programs allow you to use gift funds for a down payment.
 So, here is idea #1.

 1. Consider Gift Funds

-Programs such as American Pacific Mortgage Home Buyers Gift Advantage allow you to use gift funds for your entire down payment.
-If you have a family member, business partner, employer, or non-profit group who wants to gift you a down payment, gift fund programs can help you use that gift to get into your new home.
+Some specialty programs at American Pacific Mortgage allow you to use gift funds for your down payment.
+If you have a family member, business partner, or employer who wants to gift you a down payment, gift fund programs can help you use that gift to get into your new home.